James R. Smith: Coaching

-Outstanding athletes at Long Beach
+Outstanding athletes coached

 While coaching Fullerton in 1957, he considered his top Water Polo players to be 1948 Olympian Bob Bray, 1948 Olympian Devere Christensen, and 1955 Pan American Games Silver medalist Dr. Thomas Ostman, who competed with the Whittier Swim Club Water Polo team when they won the 1950 AAU Water Polo Championship.
-He also included 1955 Pan American Games medalist 1956–60 Olympian Robert Horn of the 1950 Fullerton team, and two-time Olympian Marvin Duane Burns of the 1952 Fullerton team.
-Smith also coached U.S. Navy Commander Dean H. Forsgren at the 1950 AAU National Championship as part of the Whittier Swim and Polo Club.
+He also included 1955 Pan American Games medalist 1956–60 Olympian Robert Horn of the 1961-2 Fullerton team, and two-time Olympian Marvin Duane Burns of the 1952 Fullerton team.
+Among his more distinguished disciples, Smith coached U.S. Navy Commander Dean H. Forsgren at the 1950 AAU National Championship as part of the Whittier Swim and Polo Club.
 One of Smith's top swimmers at Fullerton in 1949 was long serving Long Beach City College Coach, 1952 Olympic swimmer and three-time Olympic Head Water Polo Coach Monte Nitzkowski.

 From 1965 to 1971, Smith served as Freshman water polo coach and Assistant Varsity swim Coach at Stanford University.